Trevor Gaylor

-Trevor Alexander Gaylor (born November 3, 1977) is an American former professional football wide receiver who played in the National Football League (NFL) and Canadian Football League (CFL).
-He was selected in the fourth round of the 2000 NFL draft by the San Diego Chargers.
-He was also a member of the Atlanta Falcons and Detroit Lions of the NFL, and the Edmonton Eskimos of the CFL.
+Trevor Alexander Gaylor (born November 3, 1977) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Miami RedHawks and was selected in the fourth round of the 2000 NFL draft by the San Diego Chargers.
+Gaylor was also a member of the Atlanta Falcons and Detroit Lions of the NFL, and the Edmonton Eskimos of the CFL.

 Early life

 Trevor Alexander Gaylor was born on November 3, 1977 in St. Louis, Missouri.
 He played high school football at Hazelwood West High School in Hazelwood, Missouri.

 College career

-Gaylor played college football for the Miami Redhawks of Miami University from 1996 to 1999, and was a four-year letterman.
+Gaylor played college football for the Redhawks of Miami University from 1996 to 1999, and was a four-year letterman.
 He caught eight passes for 75 yards as a freshman in 1996.
 He totaled 29 receptions for 375 yards and four touchdowns in 1997.
 Gaylor caught 38 passes for 653 yards and five touchdowns during the 1998 season while also rushing five times for 40 yards and one touchdown.
 He recorded 53 receptions for 1,028 yards and 11 touchdowns his senior season in 1999 while also throwing an 81-yard touchdown.
 He was named second-team All-Mid-American Conference in 1999.

 Overall, Gaylor caught 128 passes for 2,131 yards and 20 touchdowns during his college career.
 He set Miami career records in receptions, receiving yards, and receiving touchdowns.